- to encourage the publication of articles on anaesthesia.

 Initial membership was 39, expanding to 64 by the end of 1949.
 The annual subscription was one guinea ($2.10).
 Geoffrey Kaye of Melbourne, founder of the Australian Society, was of great assistance to the interim committee in setting up the NZSA.

-Initially the headquarters of the Society was in Wellington, but a two-yearly rotation through the four main centres ensured each region’s members were able to serve as officers.
-This persisted until 1964 when other cities became involved and while a good plan at the time, rotation did lead to some disarray in Society archives and records.
+Initially Society headquarters were in Wellington, however a two-yearly rotation through the four main centres ensured each region’s members were able to serve as officers.
+This continued until 1964 when other cities became involved and while a good plan at the time, rotation did lead to some disarray in Society archives and records.

 NZSA received considerable support from the BMA (NZ Branch) in the early years, but became an incorporated society in 1961, still affiliated to the BMA (later the New Zealand Medical Association, NZMA).
 Although a permanent secretariat was discussed from 1974, the Society did not gain a permanent base until 1998 when an office was set up in Wellington with professional staff.
 The first full-time secretary was appointed in 2000.